magnostherobot/czi-tools/README.md

 ## Credits

-This code is actively developed by David Miller and Tom Harley, and is based on work by Calum Duff for a project with a team including Johannes Weck, Hafeez Abdul Rehaman and Josh Lee.
+This code is actively developed by Molly Miller and Tom Harley, and is based on work by Calum Duff for a project with a team including Johannes Weck, Hafeez Abdul Rehaman and Josh Lee.